Bronya-Rand/ExPoser-Previewer/README.md

 ExPoser Previewer is a DDLC pose previewing tool that allows modders to pose and express their characters in real-time within DDLC.

-With support for DDLC poses and expressions, and Mood Pose Tool (MPT) ones (including ExPoser poses), there are endless possibilities to pose in DDLC and ExPoser Previewer allows you to view all of them for not just each of the doki's, but including other characters with a custom definition file.
+With support for all DDLC poses and expressions, including Mood Pose Tool (MPT)/ExPoser (ExP) ones, there are endless possibilities to pose in DDLC.
+With ExPoser Previewer, this tool allows you to view all of them for not just each of the doki's, but including other characters as well with a auto-generated definition file.

 ## Features
-- Preview any pose and expression from DDLC to MPT (including ExPoser ones) in real-time.
+- Preview any pose and expression from DDLC to MPT/ExPoser in real-time.
 - Copy pose code from ExPoser Previewer to your mod.
-- Manual Mode: A menu where you can type any DDLC, MPT or ExPoser pose and expression for viewing.
+- Manual Mode: A menu where you can type any DDLC, MPT/ExPoser pose and expression for viewing.
 - Auto Mode: A menu where you can adjust poses and expressions via a list of pose/expression items.
-- Custom Definitions: Make a custom definition file for another character and be able to pose/express them in ExPoser Previewer for you or everyone else.
+- Custom Definitions: Generate a custom definition file automatically for another character in your mod and be able to pose/express them in ExPoser Previewer for you or everyone else by sharing the definition files.
+   > Generation of new character definition files or edits to a existing character (addition/removal), requires *config.developer* to be enabled in `definitions/definitions.rpy` (`definitions.rpy` for old template layouts [MAS (0.1.0 - 1.1.1) | Mod Template 2.0 (2.1.0 - 4.0.2)]) and a game restart to compile the generated RPY file.

 ## Installation
 > Make sure you have MPT **or** MPT + ExPoser installed in your mod before doing this.